ranbureand/sitefolio/_projects/magic-cookie-installation.markdown

 preview_image: 'magic_cookie_00.jpg'
 preview_color: '#666'

-excerpt: 'Magic Cookie investigates the relationships among different personalized Google search results of a sample of ten volunteers coming from various cultures and based all over the world.'
+description: 'Magic Cookie investigates the relationships among different personalized Google search results of a sample of ten volunteers coming from various cultures and based all over the world.'
 exordium: '*Magic Cookie* investigates the relationships among different personalized Google search results of a sample of ten volunteers coming from various cultures and based all over the world.'

 published: false